4bhish/hand-signs/README.md

 # Build Hand Signs React App.

 ## How to use :
-- Enter the Hand Sign eomiji in input bar to know meaning behind it.
+- Enter the Hand Sign emiji in input bar to know meaning behind it.
 - You can also check meaning behind the hand signs emojis that we have in our database showcased.

 ## Tech used: